To give every child an opportunity to be curious and excited about science, technology, engineering and math (STEM).

 Teach proper etiquette and character.
 Today, it's common for kids (and some grownups) to text in the middle of a job interview, eat with both hands at social events, etc. Bullying and other types of harassment and abuse are on the increase.
 The purpose of our etiquette and character-development lessons is to prepare children to confidently and successfully navigate any social setting.
 Campers learn to develop confidence in themselves and cultivate the belief that they can achieve whatever they set their minds to.
 This mind-set will help them enter and succeed in science fields.

 Take fun, educational field trips.
 We all look forward to having fun in the summer.
-That's why we have built eight thrilling trips, one each week, into our program.
-Some of our destinations are the Liberty Science Center, Statue of Liberty, The Franklin Institute, Battleship New Jersey, The Hershey Factory, Northlandz, Crayola Factory, Camden Children's Garden, Insectropolis, and the Seashell Museum.
+That's why we have built eight thrilling trips, one each week, into our summer camp program.
+Our past destinations include the Liberty Science Center, Statue of Liberty, The Franklin Institute, Battleship New Jersey, The Hershey Factory, Northlandz, Crayola Factory, Camden Children's Garden, Insectropolis, and the Seashell Museum.